SystemsApproach/private5g/arch.rst

 components from :numref:`Figure %s <fig-cellular>` to highlight the fact that a base station has an analog component (depicted by an antenna) and a digital component (depicted by a processor pair).
-This book mostly focuses on the latter, but we introduce enough background about the over-the-air radio transmission to appreciate its impact on the overall architecture.
+This book mostly focuses on the latter, but we introduce enough information about the over-the-air radio transmission to appreciate its impact on the overall architecture.